 US consumer confidence posts biggest gain in 17 years; downside risks remain

-U.S. consumer confidence rebounded more than expected in September amid an improvement in labor market views, but it remained below levels that prevailed before the COVID-19 pandemic struck the nation early this year.

-WASHINGTON: U.S. consumer confidence rebounded by the most in 17 years in September amid an improvement in labor market views, but it remained below levels that prevailed before the COVID-19 pandemic struck the nation early this year.
+WASHINGTON: US consumer confidence rebounded by the most in 17 years in September amid an improvement in labour market views, but it remained below levels that prevailed before the COVID-19 pandemic struck the nation early this year.

 "While today's figure is on the face of it a fantastic result, we have to remain a little cautious given the mixed evidence from other sources," said James Knightley, chief international economist at ING in New York.